pmineiro/elfcb/shootout/README.md

  ```
 ### Incremental Learning

-This is an "online" (in the computationally incremental sense) dual update strategy.
+This is an "online" (in the computationally incremental sense) dual update strategy combined with learning.
+It is not in the original paper.

 * ```make learningshootoutonlineorig40``` will (eventually) produce results analogous to the first column of Table 3.
 Results with cover are particularly good compared to the batch strategy.
 ```console